thisislawatts/BCMH_base/README.md

 BCMH Base
 =========

 Hello World.
 This theme has been built on the start theme '_s', and will be primarily be used as a repo for floating recurring parts of our client theme developement into a central repo for easy reuse.

-As a result I would recommend heading http://underscores.me/ to generator your own WordPress base theme :D
+I would highly recommend heading http://underscores.me/ to generate your own WordPress base theme :D

 Features
 --------